-The teaching of eternal security always, with no exception, allows for a person previously saved to become immoral in various ways and still believe, even while unrepentant, he is still retaining his salvation and remaining on the road to God’s kingdom.
-While there are some eternal security proponents that will say if one turns to immorality he was never really saved, please know that is only their occasional-answer and is not consistent with their understanding of King David being elect yet turning to both adultery and murder.
+The teaching of eternal security always, with no exception, allows for a person previously saved to become immoral in various ways and still believe, even while unrepentant, he is still retaining his salvation and remaining on the road to God's paradise kingdom.
+While there are some eternal security proponents that will say if one turns to immorality he was never really saved, please know that is only their occasional-answer and is not consistent with their understanding of King David remaining saved while in both adultery and murder.
 (David is only one example.)
 Hence, all eternal security people, including this group, allows for a person previously saved to turn to wickedness and erroneously think he has retained his salvation.

 Do not be deceived: God cannot be mocked.
 A man reaps what he sows.
 The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life.
 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
 Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers (Gal.
 6:7-10).

 For a person to think he can reap eternal life after sowing to please the sinful nature is both an attempt to mock God and a deadly deception about salvation from a real grace teacher, yet it is the very deception the eternal security proponent of our day is in.
 Paul told the same churches a similar truth about this:

 The acts of the sinful nature are obvious: sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy; drunkenness, orgies, and the like.
 I warn you, as I did before, that those who live like this will not inherit the kingdom of God (Gal.
 5:21).